cosmos/cosmos-sdk/docs/ibc/proposals.md

 evidence of such misbehaviour is likely to be submitted resulting in a frozen light client.

 Frozen light clients cannot be updated under any circumstance except via a governance proposal.
-Since validators can arbitarily agree to make state transitions that defy the written code, a governance proposal has been added to ease the complexity of unfreezing or updating clients which have become "stuck".
+Since a quorum of validators can sign arbitrary state roots which may not be valid executions of the state machine, a governance proposal has been added to ease the complexity of unfreezing or updating clients which have become "stuck".
+Without this mechanism, validator sets would need to construct a state root to unfreeze the client.
 Unfreezing clients, re-enables all of the channels built upon that client.
 This may result in recovery of otherwise lost funds.

-Tendermint light clients may also become expired if the trusting period has passed since their last update.
-If a chain undergoes an unplanned upgrade, there may be no commitment to that upgrade signed by the validator set before the chain-id changes.
+Tendermint light clients may become expired if the trusting period has passed since their last update.
+This may occur if relayers stop submitting headers to update the clients.

+An unplanned upgrade by the counterparty chain may also result in expired clients.
+If the counterparty chain undergoes an unplanned upgrade, there may be no commitment to that upgrade signed by the validator set before the chain-id changes.
 In this situation, the validator set of the last valid update for the light client is never expected to produce another valid header since the chain-id has changed, which will ultimately lead the on-chain light client to become expired.

 In the case that a highly valued light client is frozen, expired, or rendered non-updateable, a governance proposal may be submitted to update this client, known as the subject client.
 The